 I topped mine off with 1/2 aloe vera gel and 1/2 witch hazel.
 I didn’t do all aloe vera because I was worried I wouldn’t be able to spray it easily with only aloe.
 However, I think it would have been fine as long as your aloe isn’t too thick.

-This is an easy way to make hand sanitizer cheaply!
-The problem could be finding rubbing alcohol at this time.
-Hopefully, you have some on hand.
+This is an easy way to make homemade hand sanitizer cheaply!
 I have made several bottles and keep one in my bag and in my car.
 I like to spray my hands and even sleeves after going to a store.
 I also spray my steering wheel.
 This is also great to spray on your cell phone and any other hard surface you suspect might have germs.

 Don’t forget that diffusing is a great way to kill airborne pathogens in your home!
 I have written a post all about how to get the most out of diffusing.